Mapping Facial Hair Growth for Traditional Shaving

 Step-by-Step Wet Shaving Routine

-- If you are using a straight razor, hone and strop first.
+1. If you are using a straight razor, hone and strop first.
 If not, skip this part.

-- Apply the lather evenly on all areas you will shave; mapping the face will come afterward.
+7. Apply the lather evenly on all areas you will shave; mapping the face will come afterward.

-- Rinse your face.
+10. Rinse your face.

-- Apply your post-shave care and hydration to cool and soothe your skin from any irritation.
+11. Apply your post-shave care and hydration to cool and soothe your skin from any irritation.

 Determining Facial Hair Growth

 The growth of your facial hair and beard determines your facial hair grain, which is unique to you.
-A gentleman’s facial grain and hair growth patterns are determined during the beginning of the beard growth stages.
+A gentleman’s facial hair and hair growth patterns are determined during the beginning of the beard growth stages.
 Begin by letting your facial hair grow from stubble, then observe how each strand develops on your face in each section.

-But not everyone has a keen, sharp eye and the patience to check each strand offacial hair.
+But not everyone has a keen, sharp eye and the patience to check each strand of facial hair.
 If that seems challenging, here are more crafty ways to find out how hairs grow.

-The Playing Card Method
+• The Playing Card Method

-The Cotton Ball Method
+• The Cotton Ball Method

 This is quite simple.
 Run a cotton ball down the pattern of facial hair growth.
 If it gets stuck, you’re going against the grain.
 If the cotton ball runs smoothly, then you're going with the grain, and that is your directional map.